rkt/rkt/Documentation/rkt-build-rkt.md

 ./scripts/build-rir.sh
 ```

-You should see rkt building in your rkt container, and once it's finished, the
-output should be in `$BUILD_DIR` on your host.
+You should see rkt building in your rkt container, and once it's finished, the output should be in `$BUILD_DIR` on your host.

 # Building rkt in rkt one liners (sort of)

-If you don't want to bother with acbuild and want a simple one liner that uses
-rkt to build rkt,  you can install all the dependencies and build rkt from
-source in one line using bash in a container.
+If you don't want to bother with acbuild and want a simple one liner that uses rkt to build rkt,  you can install all the dependencies and build rkt from source in one line using bash in a container.

-Set `SRC_DIR` to the absolute path to your git checkout of `rkt`.
+Set `SRC_DIR` to the absolute path to your git checkout of `rkt`:

 ```
 export SRC_DIR=
 ```

 Now pick a base OS you want to use, and run the appropriate command.
-The build
-output will be in `${SRC_DIR}/build-rkt-${RKT_VERSION}+git`.
+The build output will be in `${SRC_DIR}/build-rkt-${RKT_VERSION}+git`.

 ## Debian Sid
 ```